 Click here to see a Fact Sheet put together by CONECT showing how Clean Slate is not only a racial justice issue, but also improves public safety and boosts the economy!

 How?
 GHIAA is collaborating with CONECT and others to prepare legislation for the next legislative session in January 2021.
+Click to learn about SB403.

 been done